 The fake Anastasia

 In 1918, the Bolshevik Revolutionaries executed the remaining members of the Romanov dynasty—Tsar Nicholas II, his empress, and their five children—in a basement in Ekaterinburg.
 But rumors spread that their youngest daughter, Anastasia, had escaped.
 Several imposters exploited this rumor, but one has gone down in history as one of the greatest con artists of all time—Anna Anderson.
 After a failed suicide attempt, a mute Anderson was found in a German canal with no personal identification.
 The authorities threw her into an asylum where people thought she bore an uncanny resemblance to Anastasia.
 Many former Romanov aides and relatives doubted her legitimacy, but she still had supporters outside of the family’s immediate social circle who believed she was the true duchess.
 One supporter even tried to unsuccessfully prove her identity in court.
 After Anderson died, the Romanov bodies were recovered and a posthumous DNA test proved she was a fraud.
 If anything, it confirmed that she was most likely a Polish factory worker who had gone missing shortly before Anderson was found in the canal.
-People have pulled off a lot of bizarre tricks over the years—here are the absolute best hoaxes in history.

 The Watergate scandal